maboelfotoh/s2n/README.md

 This repository contains work done for the unofficial Savage 2 maintenance project.
 If an individual or company owns the rights to Savage 2: A Tortured Soul and has an issue with this resource being made publicly accessible, they are welcome to message me and request that the resource be removed.

-# s2n - cloned from https://github.com/SammyH/s2n
+# s2n: work derived from https://github.com/SammyH/s2n

 assumes /tmp/s2hooker contains the following files: buildbanlist.txt